Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 that is also beneficial only in long term run.

 Such commitment also has other side.
-That's great if on your project you always have opportunities and space to grow.
+That's great if you are always excited about work you do.
-However, at some projects, at some point (for example in 2 years of development), you may find yourself doing the same job day-to-day, and it can't be changed.
+However, at some projects, at some point (for example in 2 years of development), you may find yourself doing the same job day-to-day with no opportunity to grow.
-In such situations I would consider to switch to another project.
+In case this can't be changed due to project limitations I would consider to switch to another project.

 I realize importance and risks of such decision for myself, my current project and future project.
 In such cases, first of all, I talk about my concerns with project managers.